KelsiePorter/enigma/README.md

 ##### Above Expectations for using stubs where testing was otherwise not possible due to randomness.
 Meets expectations for both unit and intergration level tests.
 Edge cases such as unique characters are addresses and tested.
 SimpleCov shows 100% test coverage.
 Meets expectations for git history showing that I used TDD during the entire project.

 #### **Version Control -**
 ##### Above Expectations for version control with 6 pull requests and 55+ commits.
-I very rarely commited for more that one piece of functionality.
+I very rarely commited for more than one piece of functionality.
 I tried to practice developer empathy with my commit messages and branch names.